askui/askui-dev-docs/docs/versioned_docs/version-0.17.0/general/01-Getting Started/write-your-first-instruction.md

          .exec();
 ```

-After you entered `5` and `+` as described [at the start of step 2](#step-2-identifying-and-interacting-with-your-target-element) you realize that `1` is neither recognized as text, nor is the button containing it recognized at all.
-AskUI offers image-in-image with search `customElement()` for this scenario.
+After you entered `5` and `+` as described [in step 2 and 3](#step-2-interacting-with-your-target-element) you realize that `1` is neither recognized as text, nor is the button containing it recognized at all.
+For these cases where an element is not recognised at all you can use `customElement()` with which you basically select the element based on an image of the element.

 :::info

 **Custom Element-Descriptions**

-- **Process**: Use a screenshot snippet of the desired element to locate its exact position on the screen.
+- **Process**:Take a screenshot of the desired element to locate it on the screen.
 More information can be found in the [AskUI documentation](../03-Element%20Selection/custom-elements.md).
-- **Advantages**: Highly accurate for unique or custom-designed elements.
+- **Advantages**: Allows to detected (custom-designed) elements AskUI can not detect (for example logos).
 - **Best Used When**: The element has a distinct visual appearance.
-- **Considerations**: This method is sometimes sensitive to screen resolution changes; ensure consistency in the automation/testing environment.
+- **Considerations**: Does not work if look of element changes too drastically, including drastic changes of the resolution or color.
+This is similar to other selectors / element descriptions, e.g., if the text changes too much, `withText()` also does not work anymore.

 :::